-In the pantheon of evidenced-based botanical ingredients that can have a profound effect on human health, French Grape Seed Extract is the most impressive.
+In the pantheon of evidence-based botanical ingredients that can have a profound effect on human health, French grape seed extract is the most impressive.
 Research has shown that it can prevent heart disease, kill cancer cells, speed the healing of damaged muscle tissue, reduce non-alcoholic fatty liver disease, reduce inflammation, and slow the progression of diabetes.

 Protects Your Cardiovascular System

 Most people probably know grape seed extract because of its benefits for the heart.
 There’s a good reason for this.
 Grape seed extract reduces high blood pressure, protects the blood vessel walls from damaging free radical activity, and prevents the dangerous oxidation of LDL cholesterol—one of the first steps on the road to a heart attack or stroke.
 In an Italian clinical study, individuals with pre-or mild hypertension were divided into three groups, two with grape seed extract, at lower and higher dosages (150 mg and 300 mg per day, respectively), and one with a diet and exercise intervention only, serving as a control group.
 At the end of the four-month trial, both grape seed extract groups saw an improvement in blood pressure, although those at the higher dosage—300 mg daily—noticed more dramatic effects.
 In fact, blood pressure numbers normalized in 93 percent of those in the higher dosage group.
 Research published in the Annals of the New York Academy of Sciences examined the vasodilating—blood vessel relaxing—properties of grape seed fractions.
 By allowing blood vessels to open rather than restrict, blood travels with less force, reducing pressure.